Amortizing Intangible Assets Under IRS Section 197

 - Going concern value

-- Workforce in place (that is, current employees, including their experience, education, and training)
+- The workforce in place (that is, current employees, including their experience, education, and training)

 - Business books and records, operating systems, or any other information base, including lists or other information concerning current or prospective customers